-The CO-VERSATILE tender was awarded to Hungarian company SZTAKI, through European Union’s Horizon 2020 emergency program to combat COVID.
+The CO-VERSATILE project was awarded to the consortium led by the Hungarian science institute SZTAKI, through European Union’s Horizon 2020 emergency program to combat COVID.
 This project aims to enhance the versatility of the European manufacturing industry, with a particular focus on vital medical devices and protective equipment.
 By this project, the production capacities can be changed within 48 hours if an extremely large amount of medical equipment or protective equipment is required.
-Another goal is to create a so-called Digital Technopole, and this way the developments and solutions can be shared with other manufacturers all over Europe.
+Another goal is to create the Digital Technopole, an online marketplace, thus the developments and solutions can be shared with other manufacturers all over Europe.

-As a vital member of the consortium, Innomine has access to an alliance of suppliers, universities and research institutes, small and medium-sized enterprises and investors.
+innomine is a vital member of the consortium, with access to an alliance of suppliers, universities and research institutes, small and medium-sized enterprises and investors.
 Our main tasks will be to promote the most desirable solutions on the market by organizing a Europe-wide networking event, matchmaking / matchathon events.

 View the official press release from SZTAKI.